We'll be providing free bike repair at the following farmers markets every week all summer long, starting Friday July 9.

 — Saturdays: Mattapan Farmers Market (Corner of Cummins Highway & Fairway Street Mattapan, Massachusetts)

-To find upcoming Bike to Market events and open shop hours, check out our calendar.
+To see all upcoming Bike to Market events, check out our calendar.

 Bike to Market

 Through the Bike to Market (B2M) program, the BCU provides free bike repair at farmers markets in neighborhoods with limited access to bike shops.

 The Boston Cyclists Union started the Bike to Market program in 2010 to increase access to bike repair services in areas underserved by bike shops.
 The goal of the program is to teach people how to fix their own bikes, talk about the Bike Union's advocacy projects and discuss how to enhance cycling in Boston.
 The guidance and repair is free and parts are sold at an affordable cost.